 “The stars appeared at gala fundraisers that netted the foundation more than $200,000,” according to Foundation Chairman Bob Krauch.

-The foundation, which became independent in 1956, provides thousands of dollars a year to help journalists in need pay for food, housing, medical care and other essential expenses.
+The Fund, which became independent in 1956, provides thousands of dollars a year to help journalists in need pay for food, housing, medical care and other essential expenses.
 When funding allows, we also provide grants to journalism students in the Greater Los Angeles area.

 Every dollar you contribute goes directly to help members or future members of our profession.

-The foundation is a non-profit 501(c)3 private foundation as described under section 509(a) of the IRS code.
+In July, 2020 the 8-Ball Welfare Foundation became the 8 Ball Emergency Fund for Journalists.
+We are a non-profit 501(c)3 private foundation as described under section 509(a) of the IRS code.